ekonomia-tech/lending-subgraph-standard/README.md

 - This has the downside of not being able to understand how the collateral is growing.
 - This will be included in Future Work.

+## How to record CDPs
+- We aggregate all the CDPs/Vaults that users create into one `Market`.
+## Seperate Pools under one protocol
+- Aave has two "Pools" on mainnet ethereum.
+One for normal ERC-20 assets, and another for AMM tokens.
+- We split these into two protocols, as they are completely isolated in reality.

 ## Having a USD price and an ETH price
 - Should we include a price in eth for the debts and collaterals?
 I would say no, because if this is to be generalized, then it could be on a protocol like Polygon.
 Or some non-EVM chain.
 Thus, I am excluding it for now.
 - USD price is included because it is general, and so much lending in crypto revolves around stablecoins and leverage.